weirdpattern/weirdpattern.com/content/posts/2016/November/1/decrypt-config-iis-application.md

 ---
 title: "Decrypt a configuration section in an IIS application"
-description: "Learn how to create decrypt a configuration section hosted in a IIS site"
+abstract: "Learn how to create decrypt a configuration section hosted in a IIS site"
 cover: "/images/encryption.jpg"
 date: "2016-11-01"
 category: "snippets"